needle-mirror/com.unity.xr.arcore/Documentation~/com.unity.xr.arcore.md

 ## Camera configuration

-[XRCameraConfiguration](https://docs.unity3d.com/Packages/com.unity.xr.arsubsystems@4.0/api/UnityEngine.XR.ARSubsystems.XRCameraConfiguration.html) contains an `IntPtr` field `nativeConfigurationHandle`, which is a platform-specific handle.
+[XRCameraConfiguration](https://docs.unity3d.com/Packages/com.unity.xr.arsubsystems@4.1/api/UnityEngine.XR.ARSubsystems.XRCameraConfiguration.html) contains an `IntPtr` field `nativeConfigurationHandle`, which is a platform-specific handle.
 For ARCore, this handle is the pointer to the `ArCameraConfiguration`.
 The native object is managed by Unity and should not be manually destroyed.

+## Occlusion

+The ARCore implementation of [XROcclusionSubsystem](https://docs.unity3d.com/Packages/com.unity.xr.arsubsystems@4.1/manual/occlusion-subsystem.html) supports [Environment Depth Texture](https://docs.unity3d.com/Packages/com.unity.xr.arfoundation@4.1/api/UnityEngine.XR.ARFoundation.AROcclusionManager.html#UnityEngine_XR_ARFoundation_AROcclusionManager_environmentDepthTexture) but does not support the other textures related to human segmentation.

 # Technical details
 ## Requirements